Manage consent to applications and evaluate consent requests

 Auditing and monitoring

-Audit apps and granted permissions in your organization to ensure no unwarranted or suspicious applications have previously been granted access to data.
+Audit apps and granted permissions in your organization to ensure that no unwarranted or suspicious applications have previously been granted access to data.

-If your organization has the appropriate license:
+If your organization has the appropriate license, do the following:

-Additional considerations for reducing friction
+Other considerations for reducing friction

 Carefully evaluate an application before granting tenant-wide admin consent, even if many users in the organization have already consented for themselves.

-For each approved application, consider restricting user access.
+For each approved application, grant tenant-wide admin consent and consider restricting user access by requiring user assignment.

-Evaluating a request for tenant-wide admin consent
+Evaluate a request for tenant-wide admin consent

 Understand the permissions and consent framework in the Microsoft identity platform.